umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/index.md

 `Alias: Umbraco.MediaPicker3`

-Media picker 3 is the latest Media Picker, which enables to select one or more medias from the Media Section.
-This Property Editor can be configured to only pick certain Media Types.
-And its possible to define Local Image Crops.
+Media Picker 3 is the latest Media Picker, which enables you to select one or more media items from the Media Section.
+This Property Editor can be configured to only pick certain Media Types and it's possible to define Local Image Crops.

 ## [Media Picker](Media-Picker/index.md)